Skip to main content

 Data stealing

-As we saw in the walkthrough, the dummy bank application pretends to get details from the victim and claims to update their account in the bank.
-Moreover, what happens in reality is something totally different.
-The details submitted by the victim are exfiltrated either to a cloud database, such as Firebase database, or to a C2 server hosted on a domain controlled by the attacker.
+As we saw above, the dummy bank application pretends to get details from the victim and claims to update their account in the bank.
+In reality, the malicious app collects the victim’s data without them knowing.
+The details submitted by the victim are exfiltrated either to a cloud database or a server controlled by the attacker.

-The primary goal of the malware is to steal the victim’s bank credentials, and then potentially perform an account takeover.
-However, to achieve this, the attacker first needs to login to the victim’s bank account.
+The primary goal of the malware is to steal the victim’s bank credentials.
+Once the scammers get a hold of the information they need, they can use it to take over the victim’s account.
+However, the attacker first needs to log in to the victim’s bank account.

 Protect everything you do online